mattmillen15/Spoofit/README.md

 # Spoofit
-SpoofIt is a Python tool designed to send spoofed emails for security testing.
+SpoofIt is designed to send spoofed emails for security testing.
 The tool intends to take advantage of situations where a domain's DMARC policy is not set to "reject," allowing spoofed emails to be sent using Microsoft's "direct send" with a higher likelihood of bypassing spam filters and reaching the target's inbox.
 ___
 ## Usage